-In this work, we present a general and efficient Bayesian modeling approach to conducting ANOVA for a variety of (Gaussian and non-Gaussian) functional data.
-A class of highly flexible Gaussian Markov random fields (GMRF) (see, e.g., Rue and Held (2005)) are assigned as priors for each batch of functional effects in the model.
-As shown in Section 6, the GMRF priors allow for modeling various underlying functions, such as one-dimensional curves in the example of diffusion tensor imaging (DTI), two-dimensional graphical regions in the example of Apgar scores, and even locations in a spherical coordinate system in the example of global solar radiation.
-To the best of our knowledge, no functional ANOVA model has been applied to analyze the functions of the spherical coordinates.
+In this work, we present a general and efficient Bayesian modeling approach to conducting ANOVA for a variety of (both Gaussian and non-Gaussian) functional data.
+A class of highly flexible Gaussian Markov random fields (GMRF) (see, e.g., Rue and Held, 2005) are assigned as priors for each batch of functional effects in the model.
+As shown in Section 6, the GMRF priors allow for modeling various underlying functions, such as one-dimensional curves in the example of diffusion tensor imaging (DTI), two-dimensional graphical regions in the example of Apgar scores, and even the locations in a spherical coordinate system in the example of global solar radiation.
+To the best of our knowledge, no functional ANOVA model has been applied to analyze the functions of the spherical coordinates before.

-In our approach, the resulting posterior distributions are obtained by an efficient computational tool based on integrated nested Laplace approximations (INLA) (Rue, Martino and Chopin (2009)).
+In our approach, the resulting posterior distributions are obtained by an efficient computational tool based on integrated nested Laplace approximations (INLA) (Rue et al., 2009).
 INLA provides accurate and fast approximations to the posterior marginals, and thus avoids time-consuming MCMC sampling.
-INLA also allows for a broad range of distributions as the functional data.
+INLA also allows for a broad range of distributions assumed for the functional data.
 For instance, we use the beta distribution in the DTI example and the binomial distribution in the Apgar score example.
-Most distributions from the exponential family can be specified.
-Our method is flexible in the choice of likelihoods as well as the distributions of functional effects.
+Actually, most distributions from the exponential family can be specified.
+Our method is very flexible in the choice of likelihoods as well as the distributions of functional effects.

-To see whether or not the functional effects are statistically significant, we traditionally conduct a hypothesis test with, e.g., $H_0: \alpha_1(\mathbf{x}) = \cdots = \alpha{m_A}(\mathbf{x}) = 0$ for all $x \in \mathcal{X}$, and correct the family-wise error rate.
-It is difficult to transfer the same concept to a Bayesian hierarchical modeling framework.
+To see whether or not the functional effects are statistically significant, we in tradition conduct a hypothesis test with, e.g., $H_0: \alpha_1(\boldsymbol{x}) = \cdots = \alpha{m_A}(\boldsymbol{x}) = 0$ for all $\boldsymbol{x} \in \mathcal{X}$ , and correct the family-wise error rate.
+Unfortunately, it is difficult to transfer the same concept to a Bayesian hierarchical modeling framework.
 We therefore resort to simultaneous credible intervals and contour avoiding sets derived from the posteriors for finding the significant functional effects.
-When the functions of interest are curves, as in the DTI example, one can use simultaneous intervals, and conclude that the functional effect is significant if any part of its interval does not contain 0.
-When the functions are of higher dimensions, as in the other examples, it is preferable to find the contour avoiding set, in which the function is nonzero with a high probability for all $x \in \mathcal{X}$.
-Both approaches require integrating the joint posterior distribution of $[\alpha(x_1), \ldots, \alpha(x_n)]$ given n observations of x.
-This is difficult, as the integration is usually of a very high dimension due to the large sample size of a typical functional dataset, as demonstrated in our examples.
+When the functions of interest are the curves as in the DTI example, it is intuitive to use the simultaneous intervals, and conclude that the functional effect is significant if any part of its interval does not contain 0.
+When the functions are of higher dimensions as in the other examples, it is preferable to find the contour avoiding set, in which the function is nonzero with a high probability for all $x \in \mathcal{X}$ .
+Both approaches, however, require integrating the joint posterior distribution of $[\alpha(\boldsymbol{x}1), \ldots, \alpha(\boldsymbol{x}n)]$ given n observations of x.
+It is a tough job to do, considering the integration is usually of a very high dimension due to the large sample size of a typical functional dataset, as demonstrated in all our examples.
 Fortunately, every posterior approximation given by INLA can be viewed as a mixture of normals, and therefore the excursion method introduced by Bolin et al. (2015) can be used to efficiently estimate the simultaneous credible intervals and the contour avoiding sets.

-The proposed functional ANOVA modeling approach can be implemented by general users.
-It is easy to use INLA under a Linux, Windows or Macintosh environment via R interface (R Core Team, 2017).
+Unlike the existing MCMC based methods, the proposed functional ANOVA modeling approach can be implemented by general users without a hitch.
+It is easy to use INLA under Linux, Windows or Macintosh environment via R interface (R Core Team, 2017).
 A R package, INLA, can be downloaded from www.r-inla.org for free.
-The excursion method for calculating the simultaneous credible intervals and the contour avoiding sets is implemented using the excursions package, available at cran.r-project.org/web/packages/excursions.
+The excursion method for calculating the simultaneous credible intervals and the contour avoiding sets are implemented using the excursions package, which is available at cran.r-project.org/web/packages/ excursions.